e271828e/Flight.jl/docs/notes/design/framework_spec.md

 mid-run included, its entry indistinguishable at this point from any other's; `stopped` is where `detach!` removes it and releases its claims.
-**One roster change belongs to this tail**: a GUI attached by `run!`'s `gui = true` is detached here, releasing its computed claim ([§10.6][s10-6]'s run-scoped flag) — the only roster mutation the protocol itself performs, and it sits in the tail precisely so that (7)'s failure path takes it too, an everything-claim staked for one run never surviving into the next.
+**One roster change belongs to this tail**: a GUI attached by `run!`'s `gui = true` is detached here, releasing its computed claim (the run-scoped flag, [§10.6][s10-6]) — the only roster mutation the protocol itself performs, and it sits in the tail precisely so that (7)'s failure path takes it too, an everything-claim staked for one run never surviving into the next.
 The next `run!` re-runs device